metadriverse/metaurban/README.md

 python metaurban/pull_asset.py --update
 ```

-If you cannot download assets by python scripts, please download assets via the link in the python file and organize the folder as:
+If you cannot download assets by Python scripts, please download assets via the link in the Python file and organize the folder as:

 ```
 -metaurban